How to Plan a Trip to Pukapuka

 6. Take a Trip to the Toka Sandbank

-A gem in the middle of the Pacific Ocean, Toka is a sandbank that lies outside of the Pukapuka Lagoon.
+A gem in the middle of the Pacific Ocean, Toka is a sandbank located outside the Pukapuka Lagoon.
 If the weather conditions are right, local boaties can take you out to discover this tranquil patch of sand.
 The journey is an approximately 30-minute boat ride from Wale.

 7. Visit the Local School